Mortgage Payoff Statement: Everything You Need To Know

 Other Ways To Know What You Owe

-Payoff letters aren’t the only way to learn about your current loan balance.
+Mortgage payoff letters aren’t the only way to learn about your current loan balance.
 You can also talk to your lender and request a verbal payoff quote.
-However, it doesn’t have the same weight as a letter since it’s not official or legally binding.
-But, it will give you an estimate of the money you still need to pay off your loan.

-Payoff statements are an important document for both homeowners and their mortgage lenders.
-They detail the amount still owed on a loan along with the remaining charges.
-This can help you move forward with future plans, whether they involve loan consolidation or total payment.
-While these statements require some level of paperwork, they’re relatively painless to request and they’re more reliable than the alternative of a verbal payoff quote.
+Having access to one can help you move forward with your future plans, whether they involve loan consolidation or total payment.
+While such statements require some level of paperwork, they’re relatively painless to request.
+They’re also more reliable than the alternative of receiving a verbal payoff quote.

 Related Resources